spirali/elsie/docs/README.md

 composable way and then render them to PDF.
 There is no DSL or GUI – presentations created with *Elsie* are fully programmed with Python.

 It was created out of frustration of having to deal with [existing tools](#comparison-to-other-tools) for creating technically oriented presentations.
-We believe that creating presentations should be automated and programmable as much as possible.
+We believe that creating presentations in a programmable way makes the slide making process more smooth and reliable.

 **Quick links**